usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Participant Guide Module 4.md

 ### Module activities

-1. Activity: Who Does What?
-Agile Role Round Robin
+1. Activity: Who does what?
+Agile role round robin
-2. Activity: Build Your Charter Together
+2. Activity: Build your charter together
 3. Discussion: What behavior are you trying to incentivize \- and does your current contract structure support it?
-4. Activity: Cloud Breach Tabletop Exercise
+4. Activity: Cloud breach tabletop exercise

 ### Reflections on this module